 Foods have a different impact on your body based on the nutrients they contain.
 Try to just focus on talking about foods based on how you enjoy them and how they impact you.
 That’s the part food neutrality emphasizes.

-How to use a food neutral approach
+How to use a food neutrality approach to eating

-• How do I like the taste of this food?
+- How do I like the taste of this food?

-• How do I feel after eating this food?
+- How do I feel after eating this food?

 Make food individual to you.
 There is no right or wrong here.
 Just how you want to experience your relationship with food.